Bynder/gathercontent-wordpress-plugin/readme.txt

 6. Or change the item's GatherContent status in quick-edit mode.

 == Changelog ==

+= 3.0.3 =
+* Fix bug where post-types with`'exclude_from_search' => true` would not be properly connected.
+* Add filter, `gathercontent_mapping_post_types`, for ability to filter allowed post-types for mapping.
+* Add GatherContent plugin settings link to inline action links on plugin page.

 = 3.0.2 =
 * Now supports mapping GatherContent hierarchy to WordPress hierarchy for hierarchical post-types (like pages).
 Default behavior can be overridden with the `gc_map_hierarchy` filter.